binsync/binsync.net/_docs/use_guide/fundamentals.md

 The text on the left is your current Context, which we will explain in the [Context](#context) Tab section.

 The text on the right is the user you are connected as and the connection status, depicted with three colors:
-- Green: Connected to BinSync repo and Online
+- Green: Connected to a BinSync repo and able to pull and push to remote
-- Yellow: Connected to BinSync repo, not online (local only)
+- Yellow: Connected to a BinSync repo but unable to pull or push to remote (either because your repo has no remote or you have limited permissions on the remote repo)
 - Red: Not connected to a BinSync repo

 Yellow can occur when you create a local repo and don't connect a remote url to that repo.